-We are delighted to announce the award of the 2016 Mentoring Award to Professor Arie Rip, Emeritus Professor of Philosophy of Science and Technology, University of Twente, the Netherlands.
+We are delighted to announce the award of the 2017 Mentoring Award to Professor Andrew Webster, Professor of Sociology of Science and Technology at the University of York, United Kingdom.

-The nomination dossiers we received documented a wide array of important mentoring practices that described the ways in which these scholars have:
+The nomination dossiers that we received documented a wide array of important mentoring practices, describing the ways in which these scholars have:

 - crafted the education of novices to facilitate their metamorphosis into fully independent researchers;